Thursday December 31, 2009

 So far, more than 60 have been sold - a steal at 125 pounds for a half-hour session with a divorce lawyer.
 The firm's founder, Vanessa Lloyd Platt, said she had been amazed at the response to the vouchers.
 "They seem to appeal to an enormously widespread spectrum of people looking for that 'must have' gift for Christmas."

 Ripping Dissertation: A recent article in Plastics Distributor & Fabricator magazine extolled the benefits of print media.
-Unfortunately, I can't provide any details because the Post Office severely damaged the page:
+Unfortunately, I can't provide any details because the Post Office ripped the page almost in half.

 Publishing - it's not just about content; it's also about content delivery.
 At least the U.S. Postal Service has kept their mitts off the web.
 So far.